ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConEU2019.md

 ???
+We should focus on an entire project community - all of us working to create or improve our projects in some way, **and** all the end users who come by with questions or bugs or improvements.
 The important thing is that the **community** owns our project.
 Not you, not me, not your company.
-All of us.
+All of us, together.

 Having a shared sense of communal ownership keeps our work and goals aligned.
+Being able to become a committer or PMC member with binding input in a project is a clear incentive.

 ---